JDENredden/jekyll/_posts/2020-07-15-how-to-construct-a-vintage-cine-prime-lens-set.md

 title: How to construct a vintage cine prime lens set
 date: '2020-07-15 17:29:12'
 tags:
   - cinema
   - vintage
-	- how-to
   - cine-prime
   - cine
   - lens
   - lenses
   - construct
   - guide
+  - nikkor
+  - contax-zeiss
+  - zeiss
 ---

 I recently purchased myself a vintage Nikon EL2 35mm film camera — I totally love it — and it came with a Nikkor AI 50mm f/2.0 lens.
 I decided to revive my lens collecting hobby and finally complete my Nikkor prime set — which I want to cine-mod.
 A few years ago, I picked up a BlackMagic Pocket Cinema Camera, which came with a few Nikkor primes and a MetaBones BMPCC to Nikon SpeedBooster, and I fell in love with these Nikkor primes.
 They are absolute tanks, solid metal construction, engraved markings, amazing optical quality and relatively cheap to pick up these days.